oitofelix/mininim/index.md

 </blockquote>

 __MININIM__ is the _Advanced Prince of Persia Engine_ --- a childhood
-dream, the free software engine for _Jordan Mechner_'s masterpiece, developed from scratch by _Bruno Félix Rezende Ribeiro_ (`oitofelix`).
-_MININIM is free software_; you can redistribute it and/or modify it under the terms of the
-[GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation; either version 3, or (at your option) any later version.
+dream, the free software implementation of _Jordan Mechner_'s masterpiece game, developed from scratch by _Bruno Félix Rezende Ribeiro_ (`oitofelix`).  _MININIM is free software_; you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation; either version 3, or (at your option) any later version.